gae123/sd2/README.md

    1. Add your user to sudoers without a password requirement (see [here](https://askubuntu.com/questions/168461/how-do-i-sudo-without-having-to-enter-my-password))
 1. Development Host(s) Requirements
    1. Install rsync, ssh server and docker
-   1. Add your user to sudoers (see [here](https://askubuntu.com/questions/168461/how-do-i-sudo-without-having-to-enter-my-password))
+   1. Add your user to sudoers without a password requirement (see [here](https://askubuntu.com/questions/168461/how-do-i-sudo-without-having-to-enter-my-password))
 1. Other
    1. Before you start you need to make sure that you can use ssh with
       certificates to login from the editing machine to the development host(s).
-      Do not add the hosts to .ssh/config or /etc/hosts, the tool will take care of this.
+      Do not add the containers to .ssh/config or /etc/hosts, the tool will take care of this.
-   1. You also need to create your container image(s).
-The image(s) will contain your development environment.
+   1. You also need to create your docker container image(s).
+      The image(s) will contain your
+      development environment.
 Evertyhing but your IDE should be there.
       Here are some suggestions to follow to make images compatible with sd<sup>2</sup>:
        1. The container will run as a daemon so put a `sleep infinity` at the end so it does not exit.
-       1. You will want to access inside the container so install ssh server and maybe vnc and screeen.
+       1. You will want to access inside the container so install ssh server and maybe vnc and/or screeen.
        1. Install rsync if you plan to copy workspaces into the container.
-       1. Your container will run using the same username/id you have on the host.
+       1. Your container (DC) will run using the same username/id you have on the host (DH).
 It is a good idea to use a script that relocates exising users in the container os that have the same userid with the one you have on the host (see [this](https://raw.githubusercontent.com/gae123/sd2/master/examples/entrypoint.sh).

 ## How to set it up
-sd2 relies on a configuration file that defines your DHs, your conainers/images and your repositories/workspaces.
+sd2 relies on one or more configuration files that define your DHs, your conainers/images and your repositories/workspaces.
 The configuration file needs to be in your home directory under .sd2 (ie ~/.sd2/config.yaml).

-A daemon called sd2 reads the configuration file and takes all the actions needed to maintain the connections and replicate the repositories in real time as they change in the development machine.
+sd2 reads the configuration
+file and takes all the actions needed to maintain the connections and replicate the repositories in real time as they change in the development machine.
 If you change the configuration file, the daemon automatically will change what